 The New Zealand Diploma in Veterinary Nursing provides a platform for you to build the hands-on skills and knowledge you need to become a qualified veterinary nurse and help animals maintain the best possible health and quality of life in a clinical environment.
-It is the ideal next step if you have already completed the New Zealand Certificate in Animal Technology (Veterinary Nursing Assistant) or equivalent and want to advance your capabilities to the next level.
+It's the ideal next step if you have already completed the New Zealand Certificate in Animal Technology (Veterinary Nursing Assistant) or equivalent, and want to advance your capabilities to the next level.

-Through demonstrations, practical sessions, group work, small group tutorials and real life case studies, you'll learn how to manage patients and clients, and contribute to the treatment and care of animals.
-There are plenty of opportunities to put theory into practice at external veterinary clinics across New Zealand and at Unitec’s on-campus veterinary facilities including our veterinary simulation clinic, Vet Care Unitec (our fully functioning vet clinic), or the on-site specialist veterinary hospital, Veterinary Specialist Group.
+Through demonstrations, practical sessions, group work, small group tutorials, and real-life case studies, you'll learn how to manage animal patients and clients, and contribute to the treatment and care of animals.
+There are plenty of opportunities to put theory into practice at your choice of external clinics across Aotearoa.

-You will graduate as a qualified veterinary nurse who is able to work effectively and efficiently in a clinical setting, and you’lll be eligible for registration with the New Zealand Veterinary Nursing Association.
+You will graduate as a qualified veterinary nurse who is able to work effectively and efficiently in a clinical setting, and you’ll be eligible for registration with the New Zealand Veterinary Nursing Association.

-- Build advanced technical skills through a significant amount of clinical practice at Unitec's on-campus veterinary facilites and at external clinics across New Zealand
+- Build advanced technical skills through a significant amount of clinical practice at external clinics across New Zealand

-- Benefit from a blended learning approach that includes practical sessions, group work, online/small group tutorials, and one-on-one supervision
+- Benefit from a varied learning approach that includes practical sessions, group work, online/small group tutorials, and one-on-one supervision

 - The opportunity to apply for a practical placement at the New Zealand Centre for Conservation Medicine at Auckland Zoo (placements limited)